ppitchaporn/Aviation_Accident/README.md

 ## • Part 2 - U.S. Aviation Accident Insights
-A focused analysis on aviation accidents occurring in the United States, including geographic distribution, injury severity and types of aircraft involved.
+This section explores where, when, and how aviation accidents happen in the United States, with a focus on factors like geography, weather, flight phase, and aircraft type.

 ***Part 2: U.S. Aviation Accident Insights***
 What can we learn from aviation accidents across the United States?